dumitrescustefan/RoWordNet/README.md

 # RoWordNet

 **RoWordNet stand for Romanian WordNet, a semantic network for the Romanian language**.
-RoWordNet mimics Princeton's WordNet, a large lexical database of English.
+RoWordNet mimics Princeton WordNet, a large lexical database of English.
 The building block of a WordNet is the **synset** that expresses a unique concept.
 The synset (a synonym set) contains, as the name implies, a number of synonym words known as literals.
 The synset has more properties like a definition and links to other synsets.
 They also have a part-of-speech (pos) that groups them in four categories: nouns, verbs, adverbs and adjectives.
 Synsets are interlinked by **semantic relations** like hypernymy ("is-a"), meronymy ("is-part"), antonymy, and others.

 ## Install